Search for content, post, videos

 Strickland, who has spent her entire career in the male-dominated field of physics, says she has never experienced “all the barriers that women scientists say they have faced.”

-“We have both had setbacks in our careers and supported each other when one of us had an opportunity in academia,” she says.
+“We have both had setbacks in our careers and supported each other when one of us had an opportunity in academia,” she said.
 “We take turns.”

 Donna Strickland